landing-ai/vision-agent/README.md

 ```

 ### Vision Agent
-There are two agents that you can use.
-Vision Agent is a conversational agent that has
+There are two agents that you can use. `VisionAgent` is a conversational agent that has
 access to tools that allow it to write an navigate python code and file systems.
 It can
-converse with the user in natural language.
-VisionAgentCoder is an agent that can write
+converse with the user in natural language. `VisionAgentCoder` is an agent specifically
-code for vision tasks, such as counting people in an image.
-However, it cannot converse
+for writing code for vision tasks, such as counting people in an image.
+However, it
-and can only respond with code.
-VisionAgent can call VisionAgentCoder to write vision
+cannot chat with you and can only respond with code. `VisionAgent` can call
-code.
+`VisionAgentCoder` to write vision code.

 #### Basic Usage
-To run the streamlit app locally to chat with Vision Agent, you can run the following
+To run the streamlit app locally to chat with `VisionAgent`, you can run the following
 command:

 ```bash